Quantum States of Fields for Quantum Split Sources: Discussion

 A few considerations are important in view of the discussion on the interpretation of the FME experiments in the context of an effective quantum field theory of the gravitational field:

+\textbf{Separation between transverse and longitudinal components of the field.} It has been argued that the Coulomb/Newtonian field should not be quantized, because it is just a gauge potential fully determined by the charge/matter.
+In this view, the true quantum degrees of freedom are the transverse modes, i.e. photons/gravitons.
+Hence, the longitudinal component of the field cannot be in a quantum superposition, and experiments solely involving the Newtonian interaction can only test the quantum degrees of freedom of matter, and not of gravity.

-\textbf{Separation between transverse and longitudinal components of the field.} The split of the field in different components (transverse, longitudinal, trace) does not correspond to a separation of physical degrees of freedom.
-First, the separation between transverse and longitudinal component is momentum-dependent, hence it cannot have an absolute physical meaning.
-More importantly, a relativistic field, whether classical or quantum, is a local entity, with a local dynamics that does not transmit information faster than light.
-The split in components is highly non-local, it is gauge and frame dependent, and therefore does not correspond to anything locally measurable or physical.
-As an example of the lack of physical nature of this split, consider the following example.
+Our calculation explicitly shows that in linearized quantum gravity, instead, the Coulomb /Newtonian field has a quantum state entangled with the source.
+The split between the transverse and the longitudinal component of the field is not an absolute separation of degree of freedom; it is a momentum frame dependent notion.
+Moreover, a relativistic field, whether classical or quantum, is a local entity, with a local dynamics that does not transmit information faster than light.
+The split is by definition highly non-local and it cannot be distinguished by local observations in the laboratory.
+Let us consider the following example.
 When moving a charge with an external force, the longitudinal component of its field changes instantaneously all over the universe.
 But of course the field cannot change at a distance $r$ before a time $t=r/c$ has elapsed.
 This clearly shows that the "Coulomb field" or the "Newtonian field" are mathematical artefacts that may be useful at small distances, but cannot be used to deduce any physical property.
 These aspects are also discussed in Ref.~\cite{Christodoulou:2022knr}.

-These considerations are relevant for the discussion on gravity experiments, because it has been argued that only the transverse field is quantized.
-According to this view, the longitudinal component of the field cannot be in a quantum superposition, and experiments solely involving the Newtonian interaction can only test the quantum degrees of freedom of matter, and not of gravity.
-As clearly demonstrated in this work, in a low-energy description of gravity as a quantum field, this statement is incorrect: in the presence of quantum matter, the full wave functional depends on these components, that can be entangled with matter and be in a superposition.
-The field is a single entity, that cannot be split.
-If relativistic quantum field theory is correct, a quantum split source leads the field to settle on a state that is itself in quantum superposition.
-Superposition of classical macroscopic fields is cumbersome to represent in the Fock basis, but it is naturally described in the (mathematically equivalent) field basis.
+As clearly demonstrated in this work, in a low-energy description of gravity as a quantum field, the statement that only the transverse modes can be quantized is incorrect: in the presence of quantum matter, the gauge-invariant quantum wave functional contains the longitudinal components through an integration of all momentum frames.
+It can be entangled with matter and be in a superposition.
+Such superposition of classical macroscopic fields is cumbersome to be represented in the Fock basis, but it is very natural and transparent to be described in the (mathematically equivalent) field basis.